 Transaction mode: Lecture, Demonstration, Problem solving, Tutorial, Seminar, Local field visit discussion.
-Tools used: PPT, video, animation movie, whatsapp and Expert's Vedio Conferencing lectures from various national & international organizations
+Tools used: PPT, video, animation movie, whatsapp and Expert's Video Conferencing lectures from various national & international organizations

-International to National to Local reachability: The course will have wider reachability from local to international level to understand the complex geographical phenomena occurred over space and time and to reconstructing the three-dimensional model for the real world.
+International to National to Local reachability: The course will have wider reachability from local to international level to understand the today's most dreadful problem of the world and our contribution to curb this at our maxima potential.